minos-framework/minos-python/README.md

 The way to model data in `minos` is highly inspired by the  [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html) ideas.
 For this reason, the classes to be used to model data are:

 * `minos.aggregate.Entity`: A model that has an identifier that gives it a unique identity, in the sense that some values from which it is composed could change, but its identity will continue being the same.
-* `minos.aggregate.ExternalEntity`: A model that belongs to another microservice (or aggregate boundary) but needs to be used for some reason inside this microservice (or aggregate boundary).
-* `minos.aggregate.Ref`: A wrapper class that provides the functionality to store a reference of other `Entity` or `ExternalEntity` instances.
+* `minos.aggregate.Ref`: A wrapper class that provides the functionality to store a reference of other `Entity` instances.
 * `minos.aggregate.EntitySet`: A container of `Entity` instances that takes advantage of the incremental behaviour of the `EventRepository`.
 * `minos.aggregate.ValueObject`: A model that is only identified by the values that compose it, so that if some of them changes, then the model becomes completely different (for that reason, these models are immutable).
 * `minos.aggregate.ValueObjectSet`: A container of `ValueObject` instances that takes advantage of the incremental behaviour of the `EventRepository.